Academic and Research Fair

 Should there be fewer than 4 projects submitted in any division, the judges will evaluate the merit of the project and consider the appropriate amount of money to be awarded.

 The fair is open to all students.
 Any presentation submitted should be based upon work complete at Columbia State, not any other school.
 The optimal presentation would be based upon work that earned an A or a B when originally submitted.
+The work should represent a substantive or cumulative effort for a class, such as a midterm or final project.

 Below are the criteria for student projects: